 |12 乙亥 yǐ hài||24 丁亥 dīng hài||36 己亥 jǐ hài||48 辛亥 xīn hài||60 癸亥 guǐ hài|

-At the turn of the 20th century the birth of a Republic removed the numbering of years of the reign of the Emperor.
+At the birth of a Republic in 1912 there had to be a change to year numbers as there was no longer an Emperor.
 They chose to adopt the traditional count of years since the birth of the Yellow Emperor Huangdi.
 It is based on the 'lunar' year so the year number advances on the day of the Chinese New Year (Spring) festival.
-So January 28th 2017 was the start of Chinese year 4715.
-Sometimes the sexagesimal year is noted relative to this base year so 2018 is the 35th year of the 78th cycle since Huangdi.
+So February 5th 2019 was the start of Chinese year 4717.
+Sometimes the sexagesimal year is noted relative to this base year so 2019 is the 36th year of the 78th cycle since Huangdi.
 To find the Chinese year add 2698 to the Christian year, but take one off if the date precedes the Chinese New Year (Spring Festival).

 Copyright © Chinasage 2012 to 2019